Exchange graphs and Ext quivers: Exchange graphs

-This result enables us to begin to relate the exchange graphs for $\D(Q)$ and $\C{m}{Q}$.
-In particular, Theorem~\ref{ppthm:psp} tells us that any heart in $\EGp_N(Q,\nzero)$ has $\# Q_0$ projectives and so, by Lemma~\ref{lem:inj}, there is a map
+Using Theorem~\ref{ppthm:psp}, we can begin to relate the exchange graphs for $\D(Q)$ and $\C{m}{Q}$.
+In particular, it tells us that any heart in $\EGp_N(Q,\nzero)$ has $\# Q_0$ projectives and so we can use Lemma~\ref{lem:inj}, for any $m\geq N-1$, to define a map